spiceai/samples/trader/README.md

 curl http://localhost:8000/api/v0.1/pods/trader/observations
 ```

+## Rewards

+The trader sample uses a **rewards function file** to host action rewards which is located at `spicepods/rewards.py`.

+Try tweaking the rewards Python code and observing the effect on training.

+Learn more about rewards and reward function files in the [documentation](https://docs.spiceai.org/concepts/rewards/external/).

 ## Next steps

 Congratulations!
 You've successfully trained a model that provides real-time recommendations for trades based on live market data and your portfolio constraints!